Catholic High School (Virginia): History

 The school was founded in 1949 as Norfolk Catholic High School in Norfolk and moved to Virginia Beach in 1993.
 In 2003, the school was renamed in honor of Walter Francis Sullivan, Bishop Emeritus of the Diocese of Richmond and a significant benefactor during the school's move to Virginia Beach.
 The Barry Robinson Theater and Fine Arts Center opened that same year.

 In 2019, in response to revelations that Bishop Sullivan covered up clergy child sex abuse, the school was renamed Catholic High School amid direction that all diocesan institutions, schools and parish buildings must "no longer be named after an individual bishop, pastor, founder or individual".

 Academics

 Catholic High School is a college preparatory school and fully accredited by the Southern Association of Colleges and Schools and the Virginia Catholic Education Association.
 Over 98% of CHS' senior classes enrolls in an institution of higher learning upon graduation.

-Catholic High School offers a variety of AP courses for advanced preparatory education, including: English Literature, English Language, World History, U.S. History, U.S. Government and Politics, Calculus AB, Calculus BC, Biology, Chemistry, Physics, Environmental Science, German, Spanish, Latin: Literature, Latin: Vergil, and Studio Art.
+Catholic High School offers a variety of AP courses for advanced preparatory education, including: English Literature, English Language, World History, U.S. History, U.S. Government and Politics, Calculus AB, Calculus BC, Biology, Chemistry, Physics, Environmental Science, German, Spanish, Latin, and Studio Art.